-This decision aid is for women who have complications caused by pelvic mesh that was used to treat their stress urinary incontinence.
-Pelvic mesh has also been called 'tape', 'net' or a 'sling'.
-Stress urinary incontinence is when you leak urine accidentally, especially during exercise or when you cough, laugh or sneeze.
+This decision aid is for women who have complications caused by pelvic mesh that was used to treat their pelvic organ prolapse.
+Pelvic mesh has also been called 'net'.
+Pelvic organ prolapse is when one or more of the organs in the pelvis, such as the vagina, uterus, bladder or bowel, slips down from its normal position.

-This decision aid has been written for women who have been referred to a specialist centre to treat complications from mesh used for stress urinary incontinence.
+This decision aid has been written for women who have been referred to a specialist centre to treat complications from mesh used for pelvic organ prolapse.

-If your mesh was for pelvic organ prolapse, see NICE's decision aid on treating complications from mesh used for pelvic organ prolapse (www.nice.org.uk/guidance/ ng123/resources).
+If your mesh was for stress urinary incontinence, see NICE's decision aid on treating complications from mesh used for stress urinary incontinence (www.nice.org.uk/guidance/ng123/resources).